The PumpHouse Theatre

-The PumpHouse Theatre is an artist-led arts centre that presents theatre and other events in the North Shore of Auckland, New Zealand.
+The PumpHouse Theatre is a performing arts venue located in Killarney Park on the shore of Lake Pupuke in Takapuna, Auckland, New Zealand.
+Established in the 1970s in a converted Edwardian water pumping station, it operates as a not-for-profit community theatre.
+The venue hosts a wide range of productions, including plays, musicals, Shakespearean performances, dance, comedy, concerts, and educational workshops.
+It is regarded as a significant cultural hub on Auckland’s North Shore, providing a platform for both professional and community-based performing arts groups.

 Historic pumphouse

 The pumphouse was originally built on the shore of Lake Pupuke as a pumping stations to provide freshwater for the local community.
 The building was opened in 1906.
 The pumping machinery was removed in 1931 when a new water supply was sourced from the Waitakere Ranges, and the building was used for water treatment until it was closed in 1941.
 The building then began to fall into disrepair.
 In 1968 two hundred people attended a public meeting in support of preserving the building and turning it into an arts venue.
 Things got heated as local residents clashed with council and North Shore Horticultural Society who also wanted the land.
 The casting vote of Mayor Fred Thomas saved the building and local residents began work to renovate and convert the derelict building into a community theatre and arts centre.

-In 1983, the PumpHouse was classified as a Category II Historic Building by The New Zealand Historic Places Trust (now Heritage New Zealand).
+In 1983, the pumphouse was classified as a Category II Historic Building by The New Zealand Historic Places Trust (now Heritage New Zealand).